kariya/brainfuck-hp50g/README.md

 # BrainF*ck imlementation for HP50g calculator

 ## What's this?
-This is a implementation (currently interpreter only) of BrainF*ck language[2] for HP50g calculator.
+This is a implementation (currently interpreter done, jit compiler in development) of BrainF*ck language[2] for HP50g calculator.
 It's an ARM native code application, not emulated Saturn code.